 Other species are caught - and is it legal?

 The Faroese legislation also permits the hunting of certain species of small cetaceans other than Pilot whales.

 These include: Bottlenose dolphins, White-beaked dolphins, Atlantic white-sided dolphins and harbour porpoises.
 The slaughter of these dolphins (with the exception of harbour porpoises) is done the same way as the whales!

 The Convention on the Conservation of European Wildlife and Natural Habitats (Berne Convention) classifies the Pilot whale and all cetaceans as STRICTLY PROTECTED under Appendix II, prohibiting their slaughter within European Union.

 While the Faroe Islands are not a member of the European Union, they remain a Danish Protectorate.
 Meaning that even though the Faroes are self – governing, Denmark controls the police, defense, foreign policy, and the currency.

 All trade with EU countries is handled through the Danish foreign ministry.
 The primary reason for NOT joining the EU was to prevent the EU from interfering in their fishing policies!

 Despite the fact that the slaughter of cetaceans is banned in the European Union, including Denmark, the Grindadráp continues with the support of Danish police and navy, and with the blessing of the Danish government.

-Anti-whaling Denmark, member of the European Union and nominated as “the happiest nation in Europe” WHY do they allow and collaborate in this slaughter?
+Anti-whaling Denmark, member of the European Union, ecological country and nominated as “the happiest nation in Europe”.
+How can they allow and collaborate in this slaughter?